Recording, Mixing and Mastering

 Continuity and trust

-Projects like this benefit from continuity across the whole process.
-When recording, mixing and mastering are approached with a joined-up understanding of the music, decisions can be made with greater confidence, clarity and perspective.
-Three consecutive albums with Yes reflect that kind of trust and long-term working relationship.
-That working relationship goes back to 1991, which gives these more recent projects a much longer context and helps create the kind of working atmosphere in which ideas can develop naturally and the music can keep moving forward.
+Projects like this benefit from continuity.
+When recording, mixing and mastering are handled with a joined-up understanding of the music, decisions can be made with more confidence, clarity and perspective.
+In this case, the working relationship goes back to 1991, giving the album a much longer context than a single project.

-To discuss recording, production, mixing, Dolby Atmos or mastering, get in touch.
+To discuss recording, production, mixing, Dolby Atmos or mastering please get in touch.

 Stay in touch

-Join the mailing list for occasional updates on new projects, studio news, selected behind-the-scenes stories and future masterclasses.
+Join the mailing list for occasional studio news, new projects, behind-the-scenes stories and future masterclasses.